Site icon DED9

 6. Garbage Collection

-Ruby includes a mark-and-sweep garbage collector, automatically managing memory allocation and deallocation, which helps prevent memory leaks.
+Ruby includes a mark-and-sweep garbage collector that automatically manages memory allocation and deallocation, helping prevent memory leaks.

 Ruby’s Ecosystem and Tools